readthedocs-examples/example-sphinx-basic/README.rst

 Read the Docs tutorial
 ----------------------

-To get started with Read the Docs, you may also refer to the `Read the Docs tutorial <https://docs.readthedocs.io/en/stable/tutorial/>`_
+To get started with Read the Docs, you may also refer to the `Read the Docs tutorial <https://docs.readthedocs.io/en/stable/tutorial/>`_.
+It provides a full walk-through of building an example project similar to the one in this repository.